Current as of October 2014 | Download print version (in PDF)

 - Volunteer Law, Law 78/2014

 III.
 Relevant Legal Forms

-An association is defined as a “subject of law constituted of three or more persons who, on the basis of an agreement, share, without being entitled to restitution, their material contribution, their knowledge and their lucrative activity, in order to accomplish activities of general interest, of collective interest, or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest.”
-[Governmental Ordinance 26/2000 Art.
-4] Law 246/2005 eliminate the lists of qualifying general interest and collective interest activities that appeared in earlier legislation.
-"General interest" and "collective interest" are discussed further in Section B.
+An association is defined as a “subject of law constituted of three or more persons who, on the basis of an agreement, share, without being entitled to restitution, their material contribution, their knowledge and their lucrative activity, in order to accomplish activities of general interest, of collective interest, or, if such be the case, of their personal, non-patrimonial [not-for-profit] interest” (Governmental Ordinance 26/2000 Art.
+4).
+Law 246/2005 eliminated the lists of qualifying general interest and collective interest activities that appeared in earlier legislation.
+“General interest” and “collective interest” are discussed further in Section B.

-NPOs that have activities of “general interest” or “collective interest” are eligible to attain a special status: Public Utility Status.
-All foundations must serve these purposes and are therefore eligible to apply for Public Utility Status.
-[Government Ordinance 26/2000 Art.
-15] An association or federation must state in its governing statute whether it pursues "general interest" or "collective interest" goals or "mutual benefit" goals.
+NPOs that serve objectives in the “general interest” or “collective interest” are eligible to attain a special status: Public Utility Status.
+All foundations must serve these purposes and therefore are all eligible to apply for Public Utility Status (Government Ordinance 26/2000 Art.
+15).
+In contrast, an association or federation must state in its governing statute whether it pursues “general interest,” “collective interest,” or “mutual benefit” objectives.

 To qualify for Public Utility Status, an NPO must meet the following conditions:

 - It has carried out its activity for the general or collective interest;

 - It has operated for at least three years and achieved part of its proposed goals with proof of continuous activity through significant actions;

 - It has presented a report showing the development of significant prior activities through programs or projects specific to its purpose, together with balance sheets and budgets for the last three years;